 - Use dimmers in your bedroom’s lights to gain complete control over the brightness levels.
 Ideally, you may reduce the brightness when sleeping and increase it when getting ready for work.

 - It would also be in your best interest to install lampshades on the bulb, which will serve to disperse cool light throughout your bedroom

 - Also, natural light, security, and street lights could be distracting at night; it’s imperative to install blinds, shades, or drapes on your windows to darken your bedroom.

 Invest In Comfortable Beddings

 Beddings are probably the most critical aspect of your bedroom’s coziness; they carry a direct effect on the quality of your sleep.
-If you’re always turning in bed or wake up feeling numb and tired, your mattress might be the culprit for your lack of uninterrupted sleep.
-As such, you will want to inspect your mattress for sags, lumps, and holes and replace it if you encounter any of these issues.
+If you’re always turning in bed, experiencing back pain or, wake up feeling numb and tired, your mattress might be the culprit for your lack of uninterrupted sleep.
+As such, you will want to inspect your mattress for sags, lumps, and holes and replace your innerspring mattress or purchase memory foam mattresses for back pain if you encounter any of these issues.